Sindreedelange/Various_DL/Personal_Projects/MulticlassClassification/README.md

 One way to do this is to install Anaconda, which also works as a packet manager (think Pip): https://www.anaconda.com/download/.

-__NOTE__: The Anaconda (and the Python) version needs to be > 2.7.
+__NOTE__: The Anaconda (and Python) version needs to be > 2.7.

-For a total walk through installing and set up of Anaconda: https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444
+For complete walk through installing and set up of Anaconda: https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444

-With Anaconda one gets Python and Jupyter Notebook with minimum hassle.
+Using Anaconda one gets Python and Jupyter Notebook with minimum hassle.

 ```
 Google Images Downloader